raspberrypilearning/cress-egg-heads/README.md

 -vf scale=1296:972 cress_timelapse.mp4
 ```

-This will take longer than the test run to finish but only because there are more frames to encode.
-When you are returned to the command prompt you can play back the movie using the following command.
+This will take longer than the test run to finish as there are more frames to encode.
+When you are returned to the command prompt you can play back the film using the following command:

 `omxplayer cress_timelapse.mp4 –o hdmi`

-If you’re happy with the way it looks you could then rebuild the movie at full resolution by leaving out the video filter part of the command.
-This will take a lot longer (on the Pi) but the end product will look better if uploaded to social media.
-Here is the command.
+If you’re happy with the way it looks, you could then rebuild the film at full resolution by leaving out the video filter part of the command.
+This will take a lot longer on the Pi, but the end product will look better if uploaded to social media.
+Here is the command:

 ```
 avconv –r 10 –i cress_%04d.jpg –r 10